A kite trip to Ukraine / Украина

 Upon arriving in Brigantina, the Gaastra guy, the other kite colleague could already be seen in the distance, offshore and really kitesurfing at full speed, but as when coming on the way, in some sections of the road, the beach and the inviting sea could be seen, quite choppy and with waves, I convinced Valera to go and take a look at the end of the Spit, where the beach was big enough to mount the kites and catch well-formed waves along the way.

 Valera, pumping his kite on the beach at the end of the Spit

 Indeed, shortly before where the Spit begins to curve we stopped and start rigging our kites.
 He mounted his Vision 10 meters kite and me, my 8 mts Starkite and since there was no one to help us to launch our kites and were blowing 25 or more knots, he lifted the kite for me and I, with the kite on the other side of the wind window, lifted his kite for him.

 Waves where yesterday there was almost flat water

-Later, further in, the surface of the water was even more chaotic and sometimes the waves that we were facing were big.
-As the wind, sometimes rose three or four knots more, Valera went almost uncontrolling his kite besides that it was obvious that he was not used to those water conditions because all local kiters prefer offshore conditions and the almost flat water of Brigantina.
+Later, the surface of the water was even more chaotic and sometimes the waves that we were facing were big.
+As the wind, sometimes rose three or four knots more, Valera went riding almost uncontrolled because his kite besides it was obvious that he was not used to those water conditions, as all local kiters prefer offshore conditions and the almost flat waters of Brigantina.

-It must have been because of that why, slowly, he was drifting between the frequent falls and splash that he suffered and that he could not but drifting unavoidably, so, after an hour and a half, it was not possible to see him anymore him because he was downwinded and reaching almost the end of the Spit.
+It must have been because of that because, slowly, but he was drifting between the frequent falls and splashes that he suffered and because he could not but drifting unavoidably, so, after an hour and a half, it was not possible to see him anymore because he was downwinded and reaching almost the end of the Spit.

 In the end, he came out by himself, lowered the kite and walked back to the point where we had started sailing, which took him more than half an hour because I was watching him from the water.